Do YouTubers Get Paid if I Skip Ads?

 Do content creators receive a commission every time an ad is viewed, for instance, or do the viewers have to actually click on these ads first?

 Before any YouTuber can hope to get paid, they need to apply to the YouTube Partner Program.
-The criteria for being accepted into this program include having over 1,000 subscribers and more than 4,000 hours of content watched over the previous 12 months.
+The criteria for being accepted into the YouTube partner program include having over 1,000 subscribers and more than 4,000 hours of content watched over the previous 12 months.

 Once you meet both of those criteria — and have a linked Google AdSense account — you can turn on monetization for your YouTube channel.

 But one thing that most people forget is that you don't get paid for how many YouTube views your video receives — you get paid for the number of ad views.

 As stated above, most of these ads are unskippable, so the two usually go hand in hand.

 You can also get paid when a user clicks on the ad itself and heads to the sponsor's site.